-As with the first film, most of what makes Bad Santa 2 work is the result of its outstanding cast.
+As with the first film, the best thing about Bad Santa 2 is its outstanding cast.

 But then Bad Santa 2 isn’t exactly the same calibre of movie as its predecessor, either.

-It’s not that it’s a bad film, per se; it’s just that Bad Santa already did all the same things things, said all the same stuff – only better.
+It’s not that Bad Santa 2 is a bad film, exactly.
+It’s just that the first Bad Santa already did all the same things and said all the same stuff as this sequel – only better.

 The screenplay by Johnny Rosenthal and Shauna Cross is less insightful, their witty barbs less sharp.
 You’ll definitely laugh out loud more than once over the course of Bad Santa 2’s 92-minute runtime – in particular, a brutal encounter between Willie and a fellow Santa will have you wheezing with glee.
 Yet more often than not, Rosenthal and Cross forgo the sophisticated filth of the original in favour of brute-force vulgarity and pure shock factor, and it’s just not that funny.